Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 Just because you sweat after you eat doesn’t immediately mean you have diabetes.
 However, it can be an indication or an early sign.

-Like mentioned above, if you frequently sweat after eating sugary foods, this could be a sign of diabetes or pre-diabetes.
+Like mentioned above, if you’re frequently sweating after eating sugary foods, this could be a sign of diabetes or pre-diabetes.
 Every time we eat something sweet, our bodies compensate by producing insulin to keep our blood sugar levels stable.

 However, in diabetes or pre-diabetes, our bodies aren’t as effective at blood sugar control.

 Instead, when the blood sugar rises, the body freaks out and produces too much insulin, sending the body into a hypoglycemic state.
-Sweating is a symptom of hypoglycemia and is caused by the malfunction of our “fight or flight” response.
+Sweating after eating is a symptom of hypoglycemia and is caused by the malfunction of our “fight or flight” response.
+(14)

 If this happens frequently, it can be a sign of pre-diabetes or diabetes, and it’s worth a trip to the doctor.